Couleslaw/Pac-man/README.md

 ### Ghost Movement

 The maze is divied into 8x8 pixel tiles.
 Whenever a ghost is in chase or scatter mode, they are trying to reach a **target tile**.
 For scatter mode its one of the corners of the maze.
-Every ghost targets a different tile while in chase mode, but it is always somehow liked to Pacman.
+Every ghost targets a different tile while in chase mode, but it is always somehow linked to Pacman.

 - Blinky - directly targets Pacman